p-value-sharma/flying_emissions/readme.md

 2. Monthly, quarterly, yearly visualizations
 - the number of flights
 - the estimated amount of emissions in tonne of CO2 equivalent emissions (tCO2e)
+  + for caveats of the method, please read the "How are emissions calculated" section on http://www.flightemissionmap.org/

 ![Screenshot](misc/publish_to_web_screenshot.png)